micnic/simples/DOCUMENTATION.md

 #### <a name="http-connection-protocol"/> .protocol

-The name of the protocol of the request.
+The name of the protocol of the request, can be `http` or `https`.

 #### <a name="http-connection-query"/> .query

-The object that contains queries from both GET and POST methods, it is recommended to use different names for queries from both methods, if there are two queries with the same name then the GET query will be overwritten.
+The object that contains parsed query string from the url.

 #### <a name="http-connection-session"/> .session

 A container used to keep important data on the server-side, the clients have access to this data using the `_session` cookie sent automatically, the `_session` cookie has a value of 16 `0-9a-zA-Z` characters which will ensure security for `4.76 * 10 ^ 28` values.
-This is a getter and the session is initialized only when it is called, this is made for more performance.

 #### <a name="http-connection-url"/> .url